eagleflies/noblecoin/README.md

 Noblecoin development tree

-Noblecoin is a hybrid PoW/PoS-based cryptocurrency.
-Noblecoin is also a CPU coin.
+Noblecoin is a PoS-based cryptocurrency.

 Development process
 ===========================